Okay grad students, be honest here:

 Keep talking to people, keep volunteering and attending events, and eventually all that work will begin to bear fruit.

-It sounds cheesy, but you really, truly never know what might happen!
-At the end of the day, networking is how you advance your career, both in academia and beyond.
+Again, it sounds cheesy, but you really, truly never know what might happen!
+Networking, in all its randomness and serendipity, is how you advance your career, both in academia and beyond.

 We sincerely hope you find these academic networking tips helpful.
 For more networking advice, check out these social media tips for your post-academic job hunt.